Grilled Orange Chicken

 This Asian grilled chicken recipe is perfect for a busy weeknight meal made with a citrusy chicken marinade.

-The sauce is made from scratch with orange juice, soy sauce, and a touch of hot sauce.
+Similar to our honey lime chicken thighs recipe, this sauce is made from scratch with orange juice, soy sauce, and a touch of hot sauce.
 Allowing the chicken to rest in the marinade overnight makes the chicken juicy, tender, and incredibly tender.